arksenu/smartspace/README.md

 ## Usage

 1. **Sign Up/Login**: Create an account or sign in
-2. **Upload Documents**: Go to Documents page and upload PDFs or text files
+2. **Upload Documents**: Go to Documents page and upload PDFs, text files, or ingest content from URLs
-3. **Wait for Processing**: Documents are automatically processed and indexed
+3. **Wait for Processing**: Documents are automatically processed, chunked, and indexed with vector embeddings
+4. **Configure Settings** (optional): Go to Settings page to customize:
+   - Your preferred AI model and provider
+   - Temperature settings
+   - Custom system prompts
+   - Enable web search (OpenAI only)
+   - Enable LLM-verified retrieval filtering
-4. **Chat**: Go to Chat page and ask questions about your documents
+5. **Chat**: Go to Chat page and ask questions about your documents.
+The system will:
+   - Retrieve relevant document chunks using vector similarity
+   - Optionally filter results using LLM-verified retrieval
+   - Maintain conversation context with automatic summarization
+   - Stream responses in real-time
-5. **Search**: Use Semantic Search to find specific information
+6. **Search**: Use Semantic Search to find specific information across your documents
-6. **Analytics**: View your usage statistics in Analytics
+7. **Analytics**: View your usage statistics, token consumption, and performance metrics in Analytics

 ## Deployment